 Revenue Recognition.
 We recognize revenue in accordance with SEC Staff Accounting Bulletin 101 "Revenue Recognition in Financial Statements as amended by Staff Accounting Bulletin 104.
-The SEC requires that the following four basic criteria must be met before we recognize revenue:
+The SEC requires that the following four basic criteria must be met before the Company recognizes revenue: